Executive Director

 Nevida Butler, Outreach

-Nevida began her career in social work in Missouri, working for Jewish Employment Services as an employment counselor.
+Nevida began her career in social work working for Jewish Employment Services in Missouri.
 When Nevida and her three children relocated to San Mateo County in 1973, she continued her career in social work with the American Red Cross.
-In 1976 she started as a volunteer for the Ecumenical Hunger Program, a nonprofit organization established to assist low income people in need of emergency food and other critical support services.
-Her organizational and management skills quickly led to her appointment as Executive Director of that organization in 1981.
+In 1976 she began volunteering at the Ecumenical Hunger Program.
+Her organizational and management skills quickly led to her appointment as Executive Director in 1981.
+In addition to leading EHP, Nevida was also elected to the East Palo Alto City Council in 1990.
+Nevida retired as ED in 2008 but returned to EHP as the Outreach Specialist and Warehouse Manager.

-Nevida has received awards from the National Association for the Advancement of Colored People, the Menlo Park Chamber of Commerce, the Palo Alto Chamber of Commerce, the Career Action Center, the California State Assembly and the Sertoma Club of Palo Alto.
-In November of 1990, she was elected to the East Palo Alto City Council.
+Nevida has been recognized and received awards from the NAACP, the SMC Women's Hall of Fame, the Menlo Park Chamber of Commerce, the Palo Alto Chamber of Commerce, the Career Action Center, the California State Assembly and the Sertoma Club of Palo Alto.

-Nevida has received awards from the National Association for the Advancement of Colored People, the Menlo Park Chamber of Commerce, the Palo Alto Chamber of Commerce, the Career Action Center, the California State Assembly and the Sertoma Club of Palo Alto.
-In November of 1990, she was elected to the East Palo Alto City Council.
+Nevida has been recognized and received awards from the NAACP, the SMC Women's Hall of Fame, the Menlo Park Chamber of Commerce, the Palo Alto Chamber of Commerce, the Career Action Center, the California State Assembly and the Sertoma Club of Palo Alto.

 Donald Hunter, In-Kind Donations Supervisor